How to Increase Oxytocin When You're Single

 Yoga is another form of self-care that can reduce anxiety and stress.
 One study showed that people who practiced yoga recorded higher levels of oxytocin.
 You can try partnered yoga or smaller classes with a teacher who makes adjustments to increase the human touch aspect.

 Oxytocin is one of the mood-boosting hormones that help us bond to people, groups, purpose and even pets.
 If you feel like your oxytocin levels are low, your strategy doesn't need to involve swiping through dating apps.
+There are many ways to increase oxytocin levels, no romance required.

-Instead, try treating yourself to a yoga class or massage, visiting a pet cafe if you don't have animals of your own or signing up for a volunteer event in your community.
+Try treating yourself to a yoga class or massage, visiting a pet cafe if you don't have animals of your own or signing up for a volunteer event in your community.
 While it may not be the same sensation you get with an orgasm or a new partner, it'll undoubtedly make you feel better.